A New Little Starfire! Singer Caitlyn Smith Expecting Second Child

 RELATED GALLERY: It’s a Country Baby Boom!
 From Jason Aldean to Thomas Rhett, See Nashville’s Newest Parents

+“Intentionally carve out time to work out or rest so that is actually happens … making time for self care on the road makes all the difference,” she tells PEOPLE.

+RELATED VIDEO: Caitlyn Smith’s Performance of ‘Tacoma’ Will Give You All the Feels!

-Smith — who is on her Starfire Tour through the end of September — welcomed Thomas in August 2016, writing on Instagram following his birth, “One month ago, he finally showed up and I kissed the top of his head and held him in my arms and I was everything I was for the last time.”
+Smith and Gaalswyk welcomed Thomas in August 2016, with the singer writing on Instagram following his birth, “One month ago, he finally showed up and I kissed the top of his head and held him in my arms and I was everything I was for the last time.”

 She added, “I was new.
 He is love I’ve never known — beauty I have never seen — like someone pulled a blanket off the sun.
 He’s changed everything.”